-Those past two weeks had seen me have 2 new artificial lenses put in my eyes, that is, cataract surgery on both eyes, start a new blog, and study about plugins that help bloggers to make their sites look and work better.
-It’d been a steep learning curve.
-At the same time, I’d agreed to assist Labor in Australia’s recent elections, even though I felt they would lose.
-And what a disaster the election was for the Government, too.
+Those past two weeks had seen me have 2 new artificial lenses put in my eyes: that is, cataract surgery on both eyes; seek digital assistance with making my website better; and assist Labor in Australia’s recent elections, even though I felt they would lose.
+I was right, but the election was a disaster for the Government, too.
 At least we didn’t get a clown like the one in the White House now.

 Intaocular lenses (IOLs) are small plastic devices with plastic side struts, called haptics, to hold the lens in place within the capsular bag inside the eye.
 (Wikipedia).
 IOLs were conventionally made of an inflexible acrylic glass material (PMMA), utilised during the Second World War, in submarines and fighter planes, with positive results in terms of human survival and injury.
 Naturally, this has largely been superseded by the use of more flexible materials.

 More recently, these lenses have been further improved, especially the multifocal lenses, which were originally associated with “haloing” issues, and problems with night driving.
 So far, my experience with these new lenses has been excellent.
 I can read, shop and see far into the distance without wearing glasses.
 Hurrah for technology!

 Starting a new website with a new theme had been a real challenge, coinciding with my new eyesight!
 I’ve never been technologically savvy, and understanding and configuring things, both with my host and my WordPress site was hard.
 I’d never tried to use plugins before, so it was quite a challenge.
 With WordPress.com, plugins are done for you.
 With WordPress.org, I had to read up about this and try to get my head around terms; and at times it was too difficult without help from my host and/or WordPress.
 It was also very time-consuming, but I was determined to see it through.